etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     >>> {'key': 'old value'}.setdefault('key', 'new value')
     'old value'

-Automatically generate initial value for missing keys:
+Or automatically generate an initial value for missing keys:

 .. code-block:: python